 We have letters of support from the District of Squamish and the Squamish-Lillooet Regional District.
 The federal government has provided support through a letter from Tenderfoot Creek Salmon Hatchery (Fisheries and Oceans).
 The BC Ministry of Environment and Climate Change Strategy has provided letters from two groups: the Conservation Data Centre and BC Parks.

-Various local, regional, and provincial conservation-oriented groups have provided letters of support, including the Squamish River Watershed Society, Quest University, South Coast Conservation Program, BC Nature (Federation of BC Naturalists), Nature Vancouver (Vancouver Natural History Society), and WildSafe BC (British Columbia Conservation Foundation).
+Various local, regional, and provincial conservation-oriented groups have provided letters of support, including the Squamish River Watershed Society, Quest University (since closed), Capilano University, South Coast Conservation Program, BC Nature (Federation of BC Naturalists), Nature Vancouver (Vancouver Natural History Society), and WildSafe BC (British Columbia Conservation Foundation).

 We are very proud to have received a letter from Dr. Jim Pojar, esteemed BC botanist, ecologist and forester.
 His Plants of Coastal British Columbia has introduced many of us to the world of native plants.
 Where else can you find a well-known field guide for sale in supermarkets?
 Dr. Pojar is currently working on a second edition and we look forward to adding it to our cherished references.